GStechschulte/tiny-tensor/src/xla/README.md

 There are multiple interconnected type representations:

 * **Native**.
-Trait that bridge between Rust and XLA types.
+Trait that bridges between Rust and XLA types.
 * **Element**.
 Rust types (user-facing).
 * **Primitive**.
 XLA types.

 Primitive types are what gets passed across the FFI boundary.
 Element types are user-facing Rust types.
-The native type trait connects Rust types to the corresponding XLA types.
+The native type trait connects Rust types to the corresponding XLA types allowing users to use Rust types such as `f32`, `i32` and the native type trait handles the conversion.